Vladimir612/hakatonAlgoritam/README.md

 ![image](https://user-images.githubusercontent.com/53167193/169937213-ddda5afa-3831-4735-8203-1b5c321d5db9.png)

-Every drawn traingle is drawn with three points in space, secondPoint is topPoint of main triangle.
+Every drawn triangle is drawn with three points in space, secondPoint is topPoint of main triangle.

-We can’t put 0 for y because than it won’t be equilateral triangle, whiteSpace is space between top point of triangle and top side of square in background.
+We can’t put 0 for y because then it won’t be equilateral triangle, whiteSpace is space between top point of triangle and top side of square in background.

 ![image](https://user-images.githubusercontent.com/53167193/170054675-20fb2dd4-c784-43c5-86e9-77c2742bfc2b.png)